When is the last time you were told a story?

 Once upon a time there was a yurt, in a secluded garden which was a well-kept secret, just outside the village of Kingston...

-Karin and Lee invite you to The Quiet View, a magical place in the Kent countryside for a day retreat honouring the wisdom of winter with gentle, restorative yoga, relaxation, meditation and storytelling by the fire.
+Karin and Lee invite you to The Quiet View, a magical place in the Kent countryside for a day retreat marking Imbolc, the pagan festival traditionally celebrating the return of the light at the start of spring, with gentle, restorative yoga, relaxation, meditation and storytelling by the fire.

-After the story, you’ll have some time to reflect on its meaning and what you might take home from the story to inform your life.
+After the story, you’ll have some time to reflect on its meaning for you, and what you might take home from the story to inform your life.

 The day is designed to be a retreat from the busyness of your daily life and to prepare you to go back to your life refreshed and restored.